-To fight hunger in Defiance County, we have worked with Defiance College, St. John UCC and the local schools to provide the Backpack Buddy program for 8 years.
+To fight hunger in Defiance County, we have worked with Defiance College, St. John UCC and the local schools to provide the Backpack Buddy program since the 2009-2010 academic year.
 Thousands of children have benefitted from over 100,000 bags stuffed with supplemental food for the weekends.
 When our children have full stomachs, they can focus better in school and have the best chance of a successful life.

 Johns Manville packed the last bags for the Backpack Buddy program for the 2017-2018 school year.
 Groups of volunteers pack 600+ bags per week at St. John UCC.

-In 2016, we learned from local guidance counselers that as the children got older, their issues with food insecurity was no going away.
-Additionally, our youth was presenting a need for personal care items beyond what our local schools could support.
+In 2016, we learned from local guidance counselers that as the children get older, their issues with food insecurity was not going away.
+Additionally, our youth were presenting a need for personal care items beyond what our local schools could support.
 We partnered with Women's Giving Circle and Zonta Club of Defiance to start the program, Feeding Success, which provides food and personal care item pantries in every middle and high school in Defiance County.